We are an independent, advertising-supported comparison service. Our

 While most states require liability coverage, not all require uninsured motorist coverage.
 If someone causes an accident with you, provides false insurance information or does a hit-and-run, finding proper insurance details may be difficult or impossible.
 If you do not carry uninsured or underinsured motorist coverage, your claim could be denied.

-In instances where another driver is considered at fault, and their auto insurance company denies the claim, there could be several reasons why.
-Some examples include providing incorrect insurance details or not having enough or the right coverage.
+If the at-fault driver’s insurance denied the claim, there could be several reasons why.
+Examples of why the at-fault driver’s insurance may have denied a claim include providing incorrect insurance details or not having enough or the right coverage.
 Additionally, if an accident occurs in a no-fault state, you are responsible for paying for your medical expenses up to your policy’s limits.

 What to do when car insurance denies your claim

 You can appeal the decision if you feel an error has been made in the car insurance company’s claim denial.
 Most insurance companies have a process in place for you to contest a denied claim.
-Here are some steps to consider taking in appealing an auto insurance claim decision:
+Here’s what to do when car insurance denies your claim, including the steps to take if you want to appeal an auto insurance claim decision on your own:

 Gather evidence: Review any documentation provided by the insurance company and gather the evidence you need to appeal.
 This could include police reports, eyewitness information, photographs, medical reports and other supporting evidence.
 Make copies of everything to provide to the insurance company so you can keep the originals.